 Feeling hungry?
 Go snag something from the fridge or pop a pizza in the oven.
 Need a break?
 Snuggle up in bed for a nap while someone else takes over driving duty.
 Gotta pee?
 No need to take a bathroom break when you can use the restroom without a rest stop.

-It is illegal to have occupants in a separate camper that’s being towed, meaning all those wonderful amenities of a trailer camper can’t be used until you park.
+It is illegal to have occupants in a separate camper or travel trailer being towed, meaning all those wonderful amenities of a trailer camper can’t be used until you park.

-They’re easier to maneuver
+Small motorhomes are easier to maneuver

 Class B RVs, in particular, can go just about anywhere you want to take them.
 These RVs give incomparable freedom for exploration.